Dev123dahiya/Prompt_Analysis/README.md

    - deactivating a user with pending requests
 5. Review security controls and confirm that sensitive data, especially password hashes, is never returned.
 6. Inspect frontend responsiveness and accessibility requirements.
-7. Review documentation for setup, environment variables, deployment, test users, and limitations.
+7. Review the documentation for setup, environment variables, deployment, test users.
-8. Assign a final score using the 1-7 scale and explain the decision with concrete evidence.
+8. Assign a final score between the 1-7 scale and explain the decision with concrete evidence and suitable facts.

 ### What a Strong Response Should Demonstrate